Effects of cannabis: Long-term effects

 Exposure to cannabis may have biologically based physical, mental, behavioral, and social health consequences and is "associated with diseases of the liver (particularly with co-existing hepatitis C), lungs, heart, eyesight, and vasculature" according to a 2013 literature review by Gordon and colleagues.
-The association with these diseases has only been reported in cases where people have smoked cannabis.
+The association with these diseases has been reported in only those cases where people have smoked cannabis.
 The authors cautioned that "evidence is needed, and further research should be considered, to prove causal associations of cannabis with many physical health conditions".

 Cannabis use disorder is defined in the fifth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a condition requiring treatment.
 Several drugs have been investigated in an attempt to ameliorate the symptoms of stopping cannabis use.
 Such drugs include bupropion, divalproex, nefazodone, lofexidine, and dronabinol.
 Of these, dronabinol (a trade name for THC) has proven the most effective.
 The drugs buspirone and rimonabant have shown some success in helping maintain cannabis abstinence.

 There is evidence that long-term use of cannabis increases the risk of psychosis, regardless of confounding factors, and particularly for people who have genetic risk factors.
 A 2019 meta-analysis found that 34% of people with cannabis-induced psychosis transitioned to schizophrenia.
 This was found to be comparatively higher than hallucinogens (26%) and amphetamines (22%).

 Long-term cannabis users are at risk for developing cannabinoid hyperemesis syndrome (CHS), characterized by recurrent bouts of intense vomiting and abdominal cramping during or within 48 hours of heavy cannabis use.
 The mechanism behind CHS is poorly understood and is contrary to the antiemetic properties of cannabis and cannabinoids.
 Of those who went to the emergency department (ED) with recurrent vomiting in one institution in the United States from 2005 to 2010, about 6% had the condition.
 The condition is usually not responsive to traditionally used antiemetics and the primary treatment is cessation from cannabis use.

 Smoking cannabis may potentially cause cancer, due to carcinogens present in smoke.